First Time In Africa?

 Personal Safety In African Cities & Towns

 - Minimise your chances of being a victim of crime by not obviously looking like a tourist.
+Confident and purposeful body language will help...rather than looking lost or dithery, even if you feel that way.
 Do not openly carry or wear valuable items like cameras, smart phones, tablets, expensive watches or jewellery in crowded public places.
 Always be aware of your surroundings and aware of the possessions you have with you, particularly at night and in crowded streets where pickpockets operate.

 - When you travel in Africa don't flash the cash!
 Be discreet and have smaller amounts of money handy in different pockets in your clothing.
 When purchasing something take out a small amount of money rather than pulling out a large wad of notes from a wallet.